 Planning to squeeze in another vacation before the school year gets busy?
 Make your trip even more enjoyable and stress-free by planning for great fun, good finances, and potential fraud.
-Here’s a quick checklist of precautionary steps you can take to ensure a good time:
+Here’s a quick checklist of precautionary steps you can take to help ensure a good time:

 Review Your Budget

-Did you know that the average person spends well over $1,000 on summer travels?1 Hopefully, your vacation planning included saving up for the costs.
+Did you know that the average person spends well over $1,000 on summer travels?¹ Hopefully, your vacation planning included saving up for the costs.
 Whether you budgeted or not, think about how much you plan to spend on your adventures.
 Ask yourself, how much money is in my bank account?
 How much money can I spend on this vacation and still have enough to pay regular monthly expenses?
-An assessment of where you stand financially will help you refrain from overspending while you’re relaxing on the beach and thinking about ordering more room service.
+An assessment of where you stand financially can help you refrain from overspending while you’re relaxing on the beach and thinking about ordering more room service.

 Prep Your Credit Cards

 If you will be traveling a great distance, notify your financial institutions.
 That way, when you make a purchase halfway around the world, your bank will be less likely to flag it as fraud and freeze your account.
 This may also be a good time to see if they offer any travel insurance/protection for your credit cards.
 Also, ask your bank if they have a specific contact number for customers to call in the event of an emergency.
 Why?
 Almost 32 million people were victims of credit card breaches in the last couple years.² Don’t let a compromised credit card ruin your vacation.

 It’s hard to maintain your excitement for a big getaway, but sharing too much information could lead to theft.
 Consider refraining from posting details of your trip on social media before you leave or while you are gone.
 By posting information, you could be providing fraudsters the details of when you’re not at home, which is their opportunity to steal anything you leave behind.
 Tip: consider waiting until after your vacation to share your pictures and stories.